 How should my nutrition and diet change during pregnancy?

-As far as nutritional intake, this is the time to “make what you eat count.”
+As far as nutritional intake and pregnancy weight gain, this is the time to “make what you eat count.”
 A balanced and varied diet that includes fruits and vegetables, calcium sources, protein and whole grains is the best.
 In early pregnancy, some foods may not be appetizing.
 Foods with strong odors may not be well-tolerated by some women; meat and vegetables also seem to be difficult for early pregnancy sometimes.
 Choosing blander versions, foods that are cold, or non-traditional meals (cereal for lunch!) may be the easiest way to go.
 Many women do better with several small meals (grazing) during the day, and many also notice that too much food or too long of time between eating may not work out.
 Be creative; if you’re having trouble tolerating food, then eat whatever you can, whenever you can—it will be fine for the first few months.
 Especially in early pregnancy, you only need about 100 extra calories a day beyond what you were normally eating before pregnancy…that’s not much!

 We hope you have already been on a folic acid (folate) supplement prior to conceiving.
 If you have not, you should start taking a supplement with at least 800 micrograms (mcg) or 0.8 milligrams (mg) of folic acid.
 Adequate folic acid helps prevent Neural Tube Defects (NTD’s, a spine-development defect of the fetus.)
 We can prescribe a prenatal vitamin for you, or it is generally easier to purchase an “over-the-counter” prenatal vitamin to start immediately.
 If these vitamins are not well tolerated in early pregnancy, please consider trying 2 Flintstones Complete chewable vitamins, Gummy Vits, or anything else you can tolerate.
 We can also give you a prescription for Folic Acid alone, which is sometimes better tolerated.
 If you do not have at least 1000mg of calcium in your diet, it may be helpful to take a calcium supplement separately from your vitamin (so it doesn’t cancel out the iron).